ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 * elements $y_1:B(a_1)$, $y_2:B(a_2)$,

-there is a function called the **inverse of heterogeneous identifications**
+there is a function called the **inverse of indexed heterogeneous identifications**

 $$\mathrm{inv}(a_1, a_2, p_1, y_1, y_2):\mathrm{hId}_{x:A.B(x)}(a_1, a_2, p_1, y_1, y_2) \to \mathrm{hId}_{x:A.B(x)}(a_2, a_1, p_1^{-1}, y_2, y_1)$$